Policies

 Board Policy

-This manual contains policies governing the operation of this our district.
+This manual contains policies governing the operation of our district.
 The policies are included because they are required by law or by the Texas Education Agency; because they are recommended by the Texas Association of School Boards as essential to effective District governance and management; or because the Board wishes to make a statement in a particular policy area.

 Multi-ethnic Committee

 As part of an agreed legal judgment in 1987, the Multi-ethnic Committee meets to discuss topics covered in a Federal Court order related to educational issues and discrimination.
-See our Mult-ethnic Committee page for more information.
+See our Multi-ethnic Committee page for more information.

 Bring Your Own Device (BYOD) Policy